 What many House Democrats would clearly prefer is for Murtha and Rangel to announce that they won't seek re-election, thus avoiding the bloodletting that trying to oust them would cause.
 The filing deadline for Rangel's seat is July 15.
 For Murtha's it is March 9.

 The leadership can deal with the Ways and Means succession problem after the election.
 Assuming they keep control of the House, Democrats could turn Ways and Means over to one of the four members immediately behind Stark in seniority -- Sander Levin, D-Mich.; Jim McDermott, D-Wash.; John Lewis, D-Ga.; or Richard Neal, D-Mass.

 So the question is whether the Democratic leadership feels it should risk taking no action against Rangel and Murtha; should try to take away their gavels; or should give them a hearty thank-you for their long years of service -- a thank-you accompanied by a big push toward retirement.
 If Rangel and Murtha signal that they are headed for the exit, they might make themselves less appetizing targets for ambitious prosecutors seeking to nail a politician's scalp to the door.

 House Democrats need Speaker Pelosi to lead gently, or not so gently, by moving Rangel and Murtha in the direction that would benefit the overall Democratic Caucus.
 She is unlikely to act without considerable pressure from caucus members.
 As the election gets closer and anxiety gets higher, that pressure will probably mount.
 Otherwise, Democrats will just have to take their chances with Rangel and Murtha onboard and hope for results different from 1994 and 2006.

-This article appears in the Nov.
-21, 2009, edition of National Journal.
+This article appears in the November 21, 2009, edition of National Journal Magazine.